 For road cycling, I have two jackets that I wear a lot.
 One is a compact waterproof that can fit into a jersey pocket and the other is a soft-shell jacket that keeps me warm and dry in wet and windproof conditions.
 (I also have a gilet, but I hardly ever wear it!)

-In summer, I can wear almost anything on my feet, but in winter having cold and wet feet can make for a miserable ride.
-I’m a bit obsessed with ensuring that my cycling kit matches, so I quite often have the socks that go with my jersey and shorts, but if not then black or white socks will go with most of my kit.
-In cold and rainy weather, I resort to my Sealskinz socks, but my husband and several of his cycling buddies prefer Woolie Boolie socks – maybe he’ll get me some for my birthday this month!
+In summer, I can wear almost anything on my feet.
+In winter having cold and wet feet can make for a miserable ride.
+I’m a bit obsessed with ensuring that my cycling kit matches, so I quite often have the socks that go with my jersey and shorts.
+If not then black or white socks will go with most of my kit.
+In cold and rainy weather, I resort to my Sealskinz socks, but my husband and several of his cycling buddies prefer Woolie Boolie socks.
+Maybe he’ll get me some for my birthday this month!

-My friend Jules has been investigating ways of keeping his feet warm and dry when cycling in winter (including using a boot dryer to ensure he doesn’t have to put on damp shoes and wrapping his feet in tinfoil – apparently it works).
+My friend Jules has been investigating ways of keeping his feet warm and dry when cycling in winter.
+(He’s tried using a boot dryer to ensure he doesn’t have to put on damp shoes.
+He has also been wrapping his feet in tinfoil.
+Apparently it works).
 He’s tried Woolie Boolie socks and loves them.

-I also always wear a headband under my cycling helmet as I hate getting cold ears and also don’t like wind noise.
-My favourite headbands are by Bondi band – they come in a wide range of colours and have some really humorous slogans!
+I also always wear a headband under my cycling helmet.
+I hate getting cold ears and also don’t like wind noise.
+My favourite headbands are by Bondi band.
+They come in a wide range of colours and have some really humorous slogans!
 If it’s really cold, I also layer up with a base layer t-shirt.